GoogleChromeLabs/tasklets/polyfill/README.md

 });
 ```

-For more examples, read through the tests!
+For more examples, head over to the [Comlink repository](https://github.com/GoogleChromeLabs/comlink)